rackerlabs/support-how-to/content/exchange/microsoft-exchange-cloud-office-control-panel-overview.md

 -   **Email Hosting** - upgrade your services with Rackspace email
 -   **Cloud Drive & Server Backup** - add the Cloud Drive and Server Backup services to your domain
--   **Sharepoint** - enable your free 250mb of the Sharepoint service for your domain
+-   **SharePoint** - enable your free 250mb of the SharePoint service for your domain

 #### Support

--   **Rackspace Email Support** - a self serving knowledge base to seek help on Cloud Office products
+-   **Rackspace Email Support** - a self-service knowledge base to seek help on Cloud Office products
 -   **Support Tickets** - manage and view your support tickets
 -   **Troubleshooting Tools** - helpful tools such as a DNS checker and